FREE TOOL

 Should I machine-translate my app metadata?

 For markets where the local language dominates, machine translation reads unnatural and can lower conversion and trust.
 Use native-quality copy.
-ASOScan generates metadata graded by market-language tier so it reads native in each country — never a literal machine translation.
+ASOScan generates metadata graded by market-language tier so it reads native in each country, never a literal machine translation.

 Is this localization checklist free?

-Yes — it is completely free, needs no signup, and runs entirely in your browser.
+Yes.
+It is completely free, needs no signup, and runs entirely in your browser.
 It is one of ASOScan's free ASO tools.